logicmonitor/lm-cloud-resource-inventory/README.md

 | **GCP** | Cloud Asset Inventory | ~1-2 minutes |
 | **OCI** | OCI Search Service | ~1 minute |

-For a complete list of supported resources, see [docs/SUPPORTED_RESOURCES.md](https://www.logicmonitor.com/support/cloud-services-and-resource-units).
+For a complete list of supported resources, see [LogicMonitor Cloud Services Documentation](https://www.logicmonitor.com/support/cloud-services-and-resource-units).

 ### AWS Resource Explorer Limitations

-The following AWS services are **not supported** by AWS Resource Explorer and will not be collected:
+The following AWS services are **not indexed** by AWS Resource Explorer and will not be collected:

 | Service | Resource Type |
 |---------|---------------|